Mery Rose

 USPA D-License

-3 World FAI Team Medals
+3 FAI WPC Team Medals

 Brazilian-American Citizens